CSCfi/csc-user-guide/docs/apps/gromacs.md

     Instead of `gmx grompp` ... give `gmx_mpi grompp`

 !!!
 Note
-    CP2K 9.1 has been linked to Gromacs 2022 for QM/MM in the module `gromacs-env/2022-cp2k` on Mahti-rhel8.
+    CP2K 9.1 has been linked to Gromacs 2022 for QM/MM in the module `gromacs-env/2022-cp2k` on Mahti.
 This option was previously available under the CP2K module `cp2k/8.1-gmx`, which has now been deprecated.
 Please use `gromacs-env/2022-cp2k` for QM/MM simulations from now on.
 [See the official documentation for more details](https://manual.gromacs.org/documentation/2022/reference-manual/special/qmmm.html).

 ## License
 Gromacs is free software available under LGPL, version 2.1.